Tabula Bantina

 The Tabula Bantina (Latin for "Tablet from Bantia") is a bronze tablet and one of the major sources for ancient Oscan, an extinct Indo-European language closely related to Latin.
 It was discovered in 1790 near Banzi (known as "Bantia" in antiquity), in the Italian region of Basilicata.
 It now may be found in the Naples Archaeological Museum.

+Another piece of this broken bronze tablet, Fragment Adamesteano, shows a hole that a nail went through that affixed the tablet to a wall.
+The patterns of writing around this hole on each side helped to determine that the Latin side was the original, and that the other side of the already inscribed tablet was then put to use for the Oscan inscription.
+It was discovered by Mario Torelli in 1967, and it appears to be the bottom part of the original piece.
+It now resides in the Venosa National Archaeological Museum.

 Discovery

 The tablet was found in 1790 on the hill Monte Montrone, in the territory of Oppido Lucano (province of Potenza), among the finds from an ancient tomb.
 It consists of a sheet of bronze in three larger pieces and some smaller fragments.
 It likely dates between 150 and 100 BCE and is inscribed on both sides.

 Contents

-On one side of the tablet is inscribed a municipal law from the city of Bantia, written in Oscan with Latin characters and 33 lines long, as it is preserved.
+On one side of the tablet is inscribed a municipal law from the city of Bantia, written in Oscan with Latin characters and 33 lines long, as it is preserved, broken into six paragraphs.
 On the other side is written a Roman plebiscite in Latin.
 The Latin text may have been the original one, and the tablet later re-used for the Oscan inscription.

+Many details of the Oscan legal language suggest influence from Latin legal formulas.

-The Oscan text probably dates from around 89 BC but whether it was written before or after the Social War (War of the Allies) is disputed.
+The Oscan text probably dates from around 89 BC but whether it was written before or after the Social War is disputed.